-This is one of the most exclusive credit cards in the Philippine and its only available to EastWest Priority Clients only.
+This is one of the most exclusive credit cards in the Philippines and it’s only available to EastWest Priority Clients only.
 And to be one of their Priority Clients, there’s a certain Total Relationship Balance (TRB) that you have to maintain with the bank.
 The information on how much the required TRB is not available as of the time of writing.
-Please contact EastWest Bank to confirm this information if you’re interested to avail this card.
+Please contact EastWest Bank to confirm this information if you’re interested in availing of this card.

 Here’s a summary of what the EastWest Priority Visa Infinite Credit Card offers:

 - You can earn one (1) Infinite Rewards Point for every P10 qualified spend.
 You can convert your Infinite Reward Points to Asia Miles, Krisflyer Miles, or Mabuhay Miles.
-Alternatively, you can also eGift Rewards and Infinite Rewards Vouchers which you can use at their partner merchants or as cash rebates.
+Alternatively, you can also exchange your points for eGift Rewards and Infinite Rewards Vouchers which you can use at their partner merchants or as cash rebates.

 - 1,000 Miles (Asia Miles, Krisflyer, and Mabuhay Miles) are equivalent to 4,000 Infinite Reward Points.
 Since you earn one point for every P10 qualified spend, this is the best choice among the three Visa Infinite cards in this article if your priority is to accumulate miles.

 - You can enjoy special offers, personalized services, and access to by invitation events via the Global Visa Infinite Privileges

 - With his card, you can get complimentary Priority Pass Membership.
 For EastWest Bank’s existing Priority Clients who meet the required minimum Total Relationship Balance, you can enjoy up to four (4) complimentary access per year.